A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: Post-buckling analysis: ``Lyapunov-Schmidt-Koiter'' approach

 \subsection{Example: Buckling of Euler's column subjected to an electric field}

 Let us consider the buckling and the post-buckling of an incompressible dielectric column subject to both mechanical and the electric loads (see Fig.~\ref{LSK-ex-fig1}).
-The analysis of the purely mechanical buckling of Euler's column can be found in many works, to name just a few \cite{timoshenko1961theory, cedolin2010stability, budiansky1974theory, triantafyllidis2011stability, van2009wt, antman2013nonlinear}. \\
+The analysis of the purely mechanical buckling of Euler's column can be found in many works, just name a few \cite{timoshenko1961theory, cedolin2010stability, budiansky1974theory, triantafyllidis2011stability, van2009wt, antman2013nonlinear}. \\

 The potential energy of the electromechanical system shown in Fig.~\ref{LSK-ex-fig1} is given by\footnote{For the purely mechanical part, the form of the potential energy can refer to many works, e.g., \cite{budiansky1974theory, triantafyllidis2011stability, van2009wt}.
 The second term on the RHS of Eq.~\eqref{LSK-ex-1} comes from the electric energy, which has the form $- \int_0^L \pi r^2 \left( \int_{\boldsymbol 0}^{\boldsymbol E_0} {\boldsymbol D} \cdot d{\boldsymbol E} \right) ds$ for a dielectric column subjected to an external electric field shown in Fig.~\ref{LSK-ex-fig1}.
 The electric field ${\boldsymbol E}$ within the column can be decomposed into the one in the arc length and the one perpendicular to the arc length, such that ${\boldsymbol E} = (E_s, E_s^{\perp}) = (E \sin \theta, \frac{\varepsilon_0}{\varepsilon} E \cos \theta)$.
 Such kinds of components come from the jump conditions of the electric field on the surface between the vacuum and the dielectric column.
 For the detailed jump conditions, one can refer to the review \cite{dorfmann2017nonlinear}.
 Also, the electric displacement ${\boldsymbol D}$ in the column has the component form ${\boldsymbol D} = (D_s, D_s^{\perp}) = (\varepsilon E_s, \varepsilon E_s^{\perp}) = (\varepsilon E \sin \theta, \varepsilon_0 E \cos \theta)$.
 It follows that $- \int_0^L \pi r^2 \left( \int_{\boldsymbol 0}^{\boldsymbol E_0} {\boldsymbol D} \cdot d{\boldsymbol E} \right) ds = - \int_0^L \pi r^2 \left[ \int_0^{E_0} \left(\varepsilon E \sin^2\theta + \frac{\varepsilon_0^2}{\varepsilon}E \cos^2\theta \right) dE \right] ds = - \int_0^L \frac{\pi r^2}{2} \varepsilon E_0^2 \left( \sin^2 \theta + \frac{\varepsilon_0^2}{\varepsilon^2} \cos^2 \theta \right) ds$.}